apollographql/apollo-tooling/packages/apollo/README.md

   $ apollo service:push

 OPTIONS
-  -c, --config=config  Path to your Apollo config file -t, --tag=tag        [default: current] The published tag to check this service against --endpoint=endpoint  The url of your service --header=header      Additional headers to send to server for introspectionQuery --key=key            The API key for the Apollo Engine service
+  -c, --config=config                Path to your Apollo config file -t, --tag=tag                      [default: current] The tag to publish this service to --endpoint=endpoint                The url of your service --header=header                    Additional headers to send to server for introspectionQuery --key=key                          The API key for the Apollo Engine service --localSchemaFile=localSchemaFile  Path to your local GraphQL schema file (introspection result or SDL)

 ALIASES
   $ apollo schema:publish